henrik/styleguide/README.markdown

     In practice, I do this less for simple view logic and super-simple methods.
 Though when I do write tests for super-simple methods, it's not uncommon that they catch a super-simple mistake.

 *   Test outside-in.
 E.g. start with one specification in a request test.
 Create a route, controller, action and model class only as the test calls for them.
 When it calls for a model method, create a model unit test and add that method test-first, then go back to the request test when it passes.

-    When the request test passes, your feature is done.

 *   Prefer request tests to controller and view tests.